Many students are experiencing distress due to Covid-19. Federal and state resources are being offered to lessen the strain.

 Recognizing the strong emotions and associated stress many people are feeling with the COVID-19 outbreak, the Louisiana Department of Health’s Office of Behavioral Health has established a free hotline to help Louisianans cope.
 Call the Keep Calm Through COVID hotline at 1-866-310-7977 at any time, 24 hours a day, seven days a week.
 All calls are confidential.
 This line is for counseling only, and people calling for general information should call 211.

 Southeast Louisiana Legal Services (SLLS) is offering information on food assistance programs in Louisiana.
-You can apply for SNAP (food stamps) here.
 The amount of money you get is based on your application date, so do not wait to file.
-You can find more information about SNAP here.
+You can find more information at the SNAP website.
 Dial 211 to find out what other programs are available in your area.

 Dial 211 or contact Assist Agency at (337) 824-7800 for assistance